Corporate Social Responsibility is a Must-Have in Today’s Business Environment“A business that makes nothing but money is a poor business.”

 Giving back is yet another way businesses are breaking new ground.
 With the right mindset, companies can support the causes they care about while strengthening their own bottom lines.
 What could be better than that!

 Find out how United Shore is putting an innovative stamp on CSR—empowering employees to give back to charitable causes through a points-based reward system.
-Click here to read the interview with Laura Lawson, Chief People Officer at United Shore Financial Services.
+Click the link below to read the interview with Laura Lawson, Chief People Officer at United Shore Financial Services.